-When the beauty of the island charmed you and you suddenly think of moving to Sicily, Trust your gut and do a lot of research.
+When the beauty of the island charmed you, and suddenly, you think of moving to Sicily?
+Trust your gut, and do a lot of research!
 There are a bunch of reasons, people look to live on the island.
-Some for personal reasons like reuniting with family, a partner got a job here, another wants to discover her roots or they hear it is a sweet escape.
-A dolce vita!
+Some for family reasons such as reuniting or a partner got a job here.
+Maybe another wants to discover her roots, or they hear it is a sweet escape.
+Something like ‘A dolce vita!’.

 Moving to Sicily and Getting started